 Dodging the initial charging strike, Grandmore let his horse rest for a bit as he angrily threw slices down at Aaron.
-Although he looked to be nearing his fifties and probably hadn’t had a real battle in decades, the furious father’s strength was still on par with Aaron’s… and that was to say nothing of the older man’s advantage on horseback.
+Although he was old and probably hadn’t had a real battle in decades, the furious old man’s strength was still on par with Aaron’s own… and that was to say nothing of the older man’s advantage on horseback.

 Grandmore hammered down blows on Aaron with a startling speed and ferocity, even considering the fact that Aaron had decapitated his son.
 But somehow, the heretic had managed to catch his bearings in time to deflect one of Grandmore’s more haphazard attacks.

-Quickly switching to offence, Aaron unleashed a ferocious battle cry and swung his impressive blade up to Grandmore’s chest.
+Quickly switching to offense, Aaron unleashed a ferocious battle cry and swung his impressive blade up to Grandmore’s chest.
 The attack hit home, denting the governor’s finely crafted and well-polished armor.